 It's always a delight to visit my friend, Byron, in his comfortable home.
 He definitely has a way with plants and was happy to let me photograph him with his specimens.
 His Ficus benjamina, the lush leafy tree right next to him, was a rescue plant.

 One of his neighbors was ready to give up on it and he retrieved it from the lobby where it had been set out for disposal.
 It was looking on the thin and pitiful side when he first brought it in.
 Now it is lush and gorgeous thanks to his devoted care!
 I'll get to writing about his other plants another day very soon.

-That day, we decided it was time to clean his Ficus.
-The leaves had become quite dusty and clean leaves will take in light better and breathe easier.
+While I was there, we decided it was time to clean his ficus.
+The leaves had become quite dusty and cleaning the leaves will allow them to in the light better and breathe easier.
 He lives in an apartment so this had to be done indoors.
 Into the shower it went.
 It cleaned up beautifully!

 - Fertilize regularly